brokenhandsio/swift-webauthn-guide/README.md

 ```

 The app should now return you a blank HTML form at http://localhost:8080/.

 ### Planning ahead

 Before we jump into the business logic let's write down what we need:
 1. When a user clicks the "Register" button we will notify our server about a new registration attempt.
-2. The server will put together a few information and send these back to the client (/browser).
+2. The server will put together a few pieces of information and send these back to the client (the browser).
-3. The client will take these information and toss them into the `create(parseCreationOptionsFromJSON(...))` JavaScript function which will trigger the Passkey prompt.
+3. The client will take this information and pass it into the `create(parseCreationOptionsFromJSON(...))` JavaScript function which will trigger the Passkey prompt.
 The returned value of this function is our brand new Passkey!
 Great!
 4. Before opening our first beer we quickly need to send our new Passkey back to the server, verify it and persist it in a database.

 It sounds like a lot of work, but it's actually pretty simple.